 What more can be done to maximize pharmacists’ role within the health care team?

 Pharmacists are an integral contributor to the overall health care of patients, and recognizing and reimbursing pharmacists as providers will further advance the care they are able to provide.
 This is already occurring.
 In the fifteen states where Medicaid reimburses pharmacy services, they are reimbursing for care such as medication management, smoking cessation services, counseling, and administration of immunizations.
-In addition, some private health insurance plans cover patient services provided by pharmacists.

 But, there’s opportunity to do more.
 For example, Medicare Part B currently covers the dispensing of prescription drugs but not additional patient services provided by a pharmacist.
 An effort to expand Medicare Part B coverage of pharmacist services, consistent with state scope of practice laws, can better integrate pharmacists into the clinical team.
 This can increase access to and quality of care, especially important for patients in underserved communities and those with complex medical needs.